 - EUI (Extreme Ultraviolet Imager) will be a suite of imaging telescopes that will provide images of the hot and cold layers of the solar atmosphere and of the solar corona showing the dynamics in fine detail and providing the link between the solar surface and outer corona.
 MSSL of the University College London is a Co-Investigator for this instrument.

 - SPICE (Spectral Imaging of the Coronal Environment) is a telescope with a grating spectrograph and two active pixel sensor detectors that will provide images of the solar disk and corona.
 SPICE will be able to study features both on the surface and out in the corona and to look at the connection between them.
-Rutherford Appleton Laboratory is a Co-Investigator for this instrument.
+Rutherford Appleton Laboratory is Principal Investigator for this instrument.

 - STIX (X-ray Spectrometer Telescope)